PowerColor Radeon X1900 XT 512MBPowerColor Radeon X1900 XT 512MB

 A look at PowerColor's Radeon X1900 XT 512MB card shows striking similarities between it and a regular ATI Radeon X1800 XT 512MB.
 A closer look shows the cooler to be identical.
 The general PCB layout, too, is very, very similar to an X1800 XT's.
 In fact, it would be very difficult to tell the SKUs apart with a quick visual look.
 Given the obvious similarities, then, the cooler remains noisy and obtrusive when the card is placed under load, with the temperature-controlled 65mm fan spinning at up to 5,000RPM.
 We had hoped that ATI/PowerColor would re-engineer it for the X1900 range.

 A look at the very front shows the same beefy cooling found on X1800 XTs.
 PowerColor clocks its X1900 XT 512MB card in at a reference-like 621MHz core and 1440MHz memory (effective).
-That's the same speed as the X1800 XT's core, although memory bandwidth is down by around 100MHz.
+That's the same speed as the X1800 XT's core, although memory frequency is down by 60MHz.
 Remember, though, the massive pixel-shading power, when evaluated using games that make good use of it, will see the X1900 XT streak ahead.
 In pure memory bandwidth concerns, though, the PowerColor card, like most other AIB's, is found a little wanting when compared to the GeForce 7800 GTX 512.